 Calculates NAV as GAV minus accrued fund fees.

-Closes the period and saves all the data used in the NAV calculation so reports are always reproducible.
+Closes the period and pesists associated data so reports are always reproducible.

 See a list of other financial reports.

-You must create a valuation point that specifies cut-offs for the data to include in a NAV calculation.
+You must create a valuation point that specifies both a closure date and cut offs for the data to include in a NAV calculation.

 Note: A new VP always has a status of

 Estimate.
-LUSID does not actually close the period until you explicitly approve the calculation by setting the status toFinal.
+LUSID does not actually close the period and persist data until you explicitly approve the calculation by setting the status toFinal.
 See how to do this.

 Because LUSID is bitemporal, every data point has two timestamps: an effectiveAt that specifies when it becomes relevant from a business perspective, and an asAt that records when it entered the system.